emu7800/64-t/README.md

 To run on your Commodore 64, simply enter `LOAD"64-t.prg",8` or `LOAD"64-tng.prg",8` at the `READY` prompt.
 After loading completes, enter `RUN`.

+### TODO

+The "Next Generation" version is still a work in progress.

+- weird issue where incoming characters are printed one per line
+- scroll effect needs to retain PETSCII colors
+- test the newmodem routines (secret tv options 3 and 4)
+- PETSCII art seems to trigger an extra newline